worldflora/wfo-docs/docs/concepts.md

 ## More on deprecation

 The nomenclatural status of __deprecated__ is introduced primarily as an internal device.
-This is not a nomenclatural status according to the botanical code.
+This is not a nomenclatural status according to the botanical Code.
 It is meant in the modern sense of the word particularly with regard to software:

 > to withdraw official support for or discourage the use of